 Canine coprolites have been found, have indeed been lovingly and scientifically excavated, at Bronze Age sites such as Amesbury.

 Perhaps Dr Linnaeus should have named these animals canis lupus cacatorius.

 Warden Sparrow, late of All Souls' College in this University, famously and Oh-so-accurately spoke of the Dog as

 That indefatigable and unsavoury engine of pollution.

-When out walking in unfamiliar countryside, one always knows when one has got within an easy radius of a carpark because of the care one is obliged to exercise.
+Indeed, when out walking in unfamiliar countryside, one always knows when one has got within an easy radius of a carpark because of the care one is obliged to exercise.
 Dogs, obedient ubiquitously to the Bergoglian injunction hagan lio, have been active.
-However, is it fair to condemn dogs?
+However, is it fair to condemn the dogs?
 Certainly not.
 Dog-owners, yes.
 I know a slipway in Cornwall where fish is brought in; the National Trust, who own it, were driven a few years ago to ban dogs from the slipway and to provide for the dogs and their walkers a simple pleasant alternative footpath away from the fishy area.
 Do you think they take any notice?
 And I know beaches galore with clear notices banning dogs between March and September.
 Quite possibly, dogs can't read.
 Can the Dogwalking Tendency read?
 What would be your guess?
 But such notices, of course, don't apply to them.